Key Takeaways

 Do a detailed analysis of your competition.
 Take a competitor from the list you’ve made in step 3.1 and go to their page.

-Read through each of their pages thoroughly (well at least those that seem relevant to you) and note down any content you might feel your website is missing.
+Read through each of their pages thoroughly (at least those that seem relevant to you) and note down any content you might feel your website is missing.
 This can be either a whole page or small pieces of content that could improve your existing landing pages.

 ✅ 8.3 Make a detailed content plan for the next 6 months